-Wildfire erupts in California's Napa County, emergency evacuations over 'dangerous rate of speed'
+Wildfire erupts in California's Napa County, emergency evacuations over 'dangerous rate of spread'

 Cal Fire said the Glass Fire broke out early Sunday morning east of Calistoga in Napa County and was burning north of St. Helena near the community of Deer Park.

 Officials said the blaze had consumed at least 800 acres as of 11 a.m.
-EDT and had a "dangerous rate of speed."
+EDT and had a "dangerous rate of spread."

 CALIFORNIA BRACES FOR POWER SHUTOFFS AND WARM, WINDY WEEKEND